The bevy of rovers heading for the Moon

 A small army of mobile explorers

-Astrobotic’s first lunar lander in late 2022, part of NASA’s CLPS program, will touchdown in a lunar lava plain and then deploy a small army of rovers.
+Astrobotic’s first lunar lander in Q1 2023, part of NASA’s CLPS program, will touchdown in a lunar lava plain and then deploy a small army of rovers.
 There’s the 0.5-kilogram single-axis rover Yaoki from Japanese company Dymon, designed to keep running even if it falls over.
 Then there’s the 1.3-kilogram Asagumo spider-like walking robot from UK-based Spacebit, and the 1.8-kilogram Iris rover designed by students at Carnegie Mellon University.

 Astrobotic’s lander will also deploy five tiny autonomous rovers collectively called COLMENA, representing Mexico’s first Moon mission.
 Weighing about 60 grams and spanning 12 centimeters across each, they really are tiny.
 COLMENA aims to demonstrate how such small robots working in tandem can survive and navigate the harsh lunar environment.

 The most crucial contributions from these small rovers won’t be the images they take but rather how their traverses will help us better understand the mechanical properties of the lunar soil, something critical for both future missions and lunar science.

 ispace Japan’s first Moon landing mission launching at the end of this year will deploy two rovers.
 One of them is a tennis-ball-sized 250-gram rover built by Japanese space agency JAXA.
 Once on the Moon’s surface, the spherical robot will split in half to use its two hemispheres as wheels.
 JAXA aims to use information learnt about the mechanics of the lunar soil from this rover’s traverses to aid the design of an autonomous, crewed pressurized rover, which they’re jointly researching with Toyota.